icoen/CS230P/CNN/README.md

 <code> python runTraining.py </code>

+You will be asked if you want to use the default hyperparameters or enter yours.

 Parameters asked:

+embedding_dim: Embedding dimension
+num_filters: Number of filters to usedropout_keep_prob = float(input('Droput?:  '   ))
+dropout_keep_prob: Dropout Probability
+l2_reg_lambda: L2 Regularization Lambda
-Epochs: Number of epochs you want to train your model.
+num_epochs: Number of epochs you want to train your model.

 <h2>CNN Testing</h2>